 Thus, if an object has some wavelengths at which radiation is scattered or reflected, then the object will have an emissivity less than 1 at the wavelength, and the fraction that is absorbed will be equal to the emissivity at each wavelength.

-Thus, when we integrate the Planck distribution function spectral irradiance to obtain the irradiance emitted by the object, it first has to be multiplied by the wavelength-dependent emissivity thus leading to the modified form of the Stefan-Boltzmann law:
+Thus, when we integrate the Planck distribution function spectral irradiance over wavelength to obtain the irradiance emitted by the object, it first has to be multiplied by the wavelength-dependent emissivity, thus leading to the modified form of the Stefan-Boltzmann law:

 where we understand that ε is some form of averaged emissivity.

 Watch the following video (1:07), where the Stefan–Boltzmann Law is described in greater detail:

 Some typical average emissivities are listed in the table below.
 These are emissivities averaged over all wavelengths.
 At any particular wavelength, the emissivity may be greater or less than the average.

 |trees (oak, beech, maple, pine)||0.97-0.98|

 What about gases?
 Gases absorb and thus emit like all other matter.
 To know more about the emissivity of all objects, we need to know more about the absorption of objects.

 - Find Practice Quiz 6-2 in Canvas.
 You may complete this practice quiz as many times as you want.
 It is not graded, but it allows you to check your level of preparedness before taking the graded quiz.

 - When you feel you are ready, take Quiz 6-2.
 You will be allowed to take this quiz only once.
 Good luck!